StarRocks/starrocks/docs/sql-reference/sql-functions/date-time-functions/minutes_sub.md

 ## Description

-Sub the specified minute from the date, accurate to the minute.
+Subtracts specified minute from the date, accurate to the minute.

 ## Syntax